- 2.3.1 MySQL Installation Layout on Microsoft Windows

 executed using a user with Administrator privileges.

-For a list of limitations on the use of MySQL on the Windows platform, see Section D.10.6, “Windows Platform Limitations”.
+For a list of limitations on the use of MySQL on the Windows platform, see Section 2.3.9, “Windows Platform Restrictions”.

 In addition to the MySQL Server package, you may need or want additional components to use MySQL with your application or development environment.
 These include, but are not limited to:

-MySQL for Windows is available in several distribution formats, detailed below.
+MySQL for Windows is available in several distribution formats, detailed here.
 Generally speaking, you should use MySQL Installer.
-It contains more features and MySQL products than the older MSI, is simpler to use than the ZIP file, and you need no additional tools to get MySQL up and running.
+It contains more features and MySQL products than the older MSI, is simpler to use than the compressed file, and you need no additional tools to get MySQL up and running.
 MySQL Installer automatically installs MySQL Server and additional MySQL products, creates an options file, starts the server, and enables you to create default user accounts.
-For more information on choosing a package, see Section 2.3.2, “Choosing An Installation Package”.
+For more information on choosing a package, see Section 2.3.2, “Choosing an Installation Package”.

 Binary installer distributions.
 There are two different installable distributions that come packaged as a Microsoft Windows Installer (MSI) package that you can install manually or automatically on your systems.
 The preferred MySQL Installer package includes MySQL Server and additional MySQL products including MySQL Workbench, MySQL Notifier, and MySQL for Excel.
 MySQL Installer can also be used to upgrade these product in the future.
 The older MSI package contains all the files you need to install and configure MySQL server, but no additional components.

-For instructions on installing MySQL using the Zip file, see Section 2.3.7, “Installing MySQL on Microsoft Windows Using a noinstall Zip Archive”.
+For instructions on installing MySQL using the compressed file, see Section 2.3.6, “Installing MySQL on Microsoft Windows Using a

 The source distribution format contains all the code and support files for building the executables using the Visual Studio compiler system.